Poetry analysis: Meter and rhythm

 English language poetic meter depends on stress, rather than the number of syllables.
 It thus stands in contrast to poetry in other languages, such as French, where syllabic stress is not present or recognized and syllable count is paramount.
-This often makes scansion (the analysis of metrical patterns) seem unduly arcane and arbitrary to students of the craft.
+This often makes scansion (the analysis of metrical patterns) seem unduly arcane and arbitrary to English students of the craft.

 In the final analysis, the terms of scansion are blunt instruments, clumsy ways of describing the infinitely nuanced rhythms of language.
 Nonetheless, they provide a tool for discerning and describing the underlying structure of poems (especially those employing closed form).

 The terms fall into two groups: the names of the different feet, and the names of the varying line lengths.

 The most common feet in poetry written in English are the iamb (weak STRONG), the anapest (weak weak STRONG), the trochee (STRONG weak), and the dactyl (STRONG weak weak).
 The iamb and anapest are known as rising meters (they move "up" from weak to strong syllables); the trochee and dactyl are falling meters (they move "down" from strong to weak).
 Less common, but frequently important for the variety and energy they bring to a line, are the monosyllabic foot (weak) and the spondee (STRONG STRONG).

 The terms for line length follow a regular pattern: a Greek prefix denoting the number of feet and the root "meter" (for "measure"): monometer, dimeter, trimeter, tetrameter, pentameter, hexameter, heptameter, and octameter (lines having more than eight feet are possible but quite rare).

 Another useful term is caesura, for a natural pause within a line.

 Meter and line length are not formulas for successful lines of poetry.
 They are rough forms of notation for the many satisfying and variable rhythms of language.
 Slavish adherence to meter produces doggerel.
 Skillful poets structure their poems around a meter and line length, and then depart from it and play against it as needed in order to create effect, as Robert Browning does in the first line of "My Last Duchess":